hfp/libxs/documentation/libxs_gemm.md

 still fall through to lower-priority backends if the requested backend is not supplied or cannot dispatch the shape.

+Automatic takes the MKL JIT only when `kernel_shape` covers the whole operation.
+MKL's JIT kernels assume the operands are resident and neither pack nor prefetch, which suits a standalone small matrix but not a tile whose leading dimensions span a larger matrix: such a tile is served better by BLAS.
+Tiled callers (SYRK, SYR2K) therefore reach BLAS under automatic selection, and `LIBXS_GEMM_BACKEND=1` requests the MKL JIT for them as well.
+LIBXSMM is not restricted this way, its kernels being intended for exactly that access pattern.

 Backend callback signatures (MKL-compatible):

     jit_create_dgemm: int(void** jitter, int layout, int transa,